NLCaceres/my-portfolio/react-client/README.md

 - RPG-based Homepage to reduce wall of text feeling

 ## Recent Changes
+- Main App Component now in Hook Functional Component form
+  - Still need to do PostList & Carousel then can add in React Router Hooks
 - Handle Railway changes
 - Bootstrap 5 + React-Bootstrap 2 migration
   - Use more CSS Modules when possible to reduce the # of times props.viewWidth is prop drilled